Verre (restaurant): History

 The restaurant initially had problems with retaining staff, who had worked in one of Ramsay's British based restaurants.
 While they worked at Verre, they were paid a lower Hilton based salary and so Ramsay introduced a top-up scheme to pay for the wages to increase to those which his staff were accustomed to.
 He later said this was a mistake, as following a decrease in customers after the 11 September attacks, the restaurant was barely keeping afloat due to the subsidies.
 The deal between Ramsay and Hilton resulted in him receiving only a signing fee as well as a monthly percentage of the takings.
 Ramsay and Hutchinson convinced Hilton to re-write the initial agreement and the wages were increased to staff allowing Ramsay to stop paying the subsidies.

 In 2006 it was rumoured that Ramsay intended to move the restaurant to the Conrad Dubai upon its opening in 2009.
 However, the Conrad did not open until 17 September 2013, when it opened with a restaurant from Marco Pierre White amongst others.
 Verre was redeveloped in 2010, and a chef's table was added to the kitchen.

 The lease expired after ten years and was not renewed as Ramsay was withdrawing from a number of overseas operations, although it was also speculated in the media that Ramsay could be looking to open somewhere in Dubai which was closer to the currently popular areas.
-Head chef Nick Alvis and executive chef Nick Alvis remained at the restaurant, which was renamed to Table 9.
+Head chef Nick Alvis and executive chef Scott Price remained at the restaurant, which was renamed to Table 9.
 The final day of operation was 28 October 2011, while Table 9 opened for the first time on 9 November.